 High-definition televisions ("HDTVs") are getting thinner and it is becoming increasingly difficult to incorporate the latest electronic advances into such thin displays.
 Over two hundred million smart TVs are currently sold annually.
 We expect that eventually most of the electronics will be external to the display.
 We believe that the first physical feature to be removed from HDTVs will be the audio component, since there is very little room for quality speakers in today's thin displays.
 We believe that HDTV manufacturers know that they need to provide an audio alternative.
 Additionally, since cost is a significant consideration, we believe that some manufacturers may offer external sound bars which will satisfy some consumers, but perhaps not the consumers who desire a high-quality audio alternative.
-Over thirty-five million sound bars are forecasted to be sold in 2020 by Statista.
-We believe that these developments are creating an inflection point in the market, and manufacturers are looking to Summit's technology to create a standard for wireless audio interoperability that will support a long-term product strategy for the successful development of high quality, wireless audio products.
-By designing speaker systems that incorporate Summit's technology, consumer electronics companies will be able to sell easy-to-install surround sound audio solutions alongside TVs.
+Over nine million sound bars are forecasted to be sold in the United States in 2021 by CTA (Consumer Technology Association) which would equate to 30 to 40 million worldwide.
+We believe that these developments are creating an inflection point in the market, and manufacturers are looking to Summit's technology to create a standard for wireless audio interoperability that will support a long-term poduct strategy for the successful development of high quality, wireless audio products.
+By designing speaker systems that incorporate Summit's technology, consumer electronics companies will be able to sell easy-to-install surround acuid osolutions alongside TVs.